 During 2005, the FCA initiated an investment program to stimulate economic growth and development in rural areas.
-The FCA outlined a program to allow System institutions to hold such investments, subject to approval by the FCA on a case-by-case basis.
+The FCA outlined a program to allow System institutions to hold such investments, subject to approval by the FCA on a case-bycase basis.
 FCA approved the Rural America Bonds pilot program and the Tobacco Buyout Program under the Mission Related Investments umbrella, as described below.

 In October 2005, the FCA authorized AgFirst and the Association to make investments in Rural America Bonds.
 Rural America Bonds may include debt obligations issued by public and private enterprises, corporations, cooperatives, other financing institutions, or rural lenders where the proceeds would be used to support agriculture, agribusiness, rural housing, or economic development, infrastructure, or community development and revitalization projects in rural areas.
 Examples include investments that fund value-added food and fiber processors and marketers, agribusinesses, commercial enterprises that create and maintain employment opportunities in rural areas, community services, such as schools, hospitals, and government facilities, and other activities that sustain or revitalize rural communities and their economies.
 The objective of this pilot program is to help meet the growing and diverse financing needs of agricultural enterprises, agribusinesses, and rural communities by providing a flexible flow of money to rural areas through bond financing.
-These bonds may be classified as Loans or Investments on the Consolidated Balance Sheets depending on the nature of the investment.
-As of December 31, 2014, December 31, 2013, and December 31, 2012, the Association had \$21,696, \$15,180, and \$16,031, respectively, in Rural America Bonds.
+These bonds are classified as Loans or Investment Securities on the Consolidated Balance Sheets depending on the nature of the investment.
+As of December 31, 2015, December 31, 2014, and December 31, 2013, the Association had \$20,727, \$21,692, and \$15,180, respectively, in Rural America Bonds.